midhun2208/Namaste-React/ReadMe.md

 # Component Composition

 - Where component in another component

 # JSX

 Java Script Xml
 it is like a HTML code
-where there is "{}" we can write ant JS code in it
+where there is "{}" we can write an JS code in it